k1jst/newsm-policy/healthsafety.md

 All Volunteers and staff are expected to:

 - Take reasonable care for their health and safety and the health and safety of anyone who may be affected by their actions or non-action;
-- To only use machinery, equipment, hazardous substances etc. that they have the competency to use safely and in accordance with safe systems of work.
+- To only use machinery, equipment, hazardous substances etc. that they have the competency to use safely and in accordance with workplacregulations
 - Acquire the information, instruction and training necessary to safely operate and navigate any and all equipment and associated safety protocols prior to utilization or maintenance of such equipment;